jerryhgladinet/docs/user_web/source/chapter9.rst

 There are two types of files and folders a user can access.

-*	Userfs own folders, including versioned folders and attached local folders from the user's desktop.
+*	User's own folders, including versioned folders and attached local folders from the user's desktop.

-When an administrator creates new users, he/she can check eDisable sharing home directory content with external party, to prevent the newly created user from sharing his/her own files and folders.
+When an administrator creates new users, he/she can disable sharing home directory content with external party, to prevent the newly created user from sharing his/her own files and folders.

 .. figure:: _static/image_s15_1_10.png